Chart Color Schemes

 The exceptional employment performance in Beaumont - Glen Osmond places it among Australia's strongest labour markets

-Beaumont - Glen Osmond has an educated workforce with professional services well-represented.
+Beaumont-Glen Osmond has an educated workforce with strong professional services representation.
 Its unemployment rate was 1.8% in September 2025, lower than Greater Adelaide's 3.9%.
+Employment grew by 3.0% year-on-year.

-However, construction is under-represented at 5.3% compared to Greater Adelaide's 8.7%.
-Limited local employment opportunities are indicated by Census data on working population vs resident population.
-From September 2024 to September 2025, employment increased by 3.0%, labour force by 3.1%, and unemployment rose by 0.1 percentage points in Beaumont - Glen Osmond.
-In contrast, Greater Adelaide saw employment growth of 3.0% and a 0.1 percentage point drop in unemployment.
-State-wide, South Australia's employment grew by 1.19% year-on-year to 25-Nov-25, adding 10,710 jobs, with an unemployment rate of 4.0%.
-National forecasts from Jobs and Skills Australia project national employment growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to Beaumont - Glen Osmond's employment mix suggests local employment could increase by 7.3% over five years and 14.9% over ten years, though this is a simplified extrapolation for illustrative purposes only.
+Construction is under-represented with only 5.3% of workforce compared to Greater Adelaide's 8.7%.
+Limited local employment opportunities are indicated by working population vs resident population count.
+Between September 2024 and September 2025, employment increased by 3.0%, labour force rose by 3.1%, resulting in unemployment rising by 0.1 percentage points.
+National employment forecasts from Jobs and Skills Australia (May-25) suggest Beaumont-Glen Osmond's employment could increase by 7.3% over five years and 14.9% over ten years, considering its industry mix.

 Frequently Asked Questions - Employment